 - Ask a doctor a question free online

-- 7mm mass in right lung
+- Solid mass in lung

 - Talk to a pulmonologist online for free